 Without the supporting medical expert’s affidavit, the complaint is considered void and the court must dismiss it.
 While the case dismissal for failure to submit a supporting medical affidavit is without prejudice, i.e. the plaintiff can refile the action and attach the supporting affidavit next time, the injured party’s claim may later fail due to the lapse of the prescription period for filing medical malpractice lawsuits.
 This is why it’s imperative that anyone with a claim for medical negligence must engage only experienced and seasoned personal injury lawyers for their cases.

 Representing Las Vegas Clients

 Personal injury lawsuits are governed by complex sets of technical rules and are best handled by experienced legal professionals.
-In Las Vegas, Nevada, the law firm of Bertoldo, Baker, Carter & Smith have years of experience in medical malpractice cases and other types of personal injury lawsuits.
+In Las Vegas, Nevada, the law firm of Bertoldo, Baker, Carter, Smith & Cullen have years of experience in medical malpractice cases and other types of personal injury lawsuits.
 We have helped clients obtain over $100 million in settlements and court verdicts.
 Let us help you, too.